egumasa/linguistic-data-analysis-I/2025/sessions/day4/session12.md

 - Kyle, K., Choe, A. T., Eguchi, M., LaFlair, G., & Ziegler, N. (2021).
 A Comparison of Spoken and Written Language Use in Traditional and Technology‐Mediated Learning Environments.
 ETS Research Report Series, 2021(1), 1–29. https://doi.org/10.1002/ets2.12329

+- Kim, S., Williams, P., & McCallum, L. (2024).
+Modelling the use of the tool for the automatic analysis of syntactic sophistication and complexity (TAASSC).
+Research Methods in Applied Linguistics, 3(1), 100087. https://doi.org/10.1016/j.rmal.2023.100087

 ##  🛠️ Tools Used